-The food in the middle Ages was significantly simpler and natural.
+The food in the middle Ages was significantly simpler and more natural than the food of modern times.
 The medieval times food that was eaten by kings was more exotic and meat dishes were most often consumed by the kings and the nobility only.

 Lower classes and peasants consumed simpler dishes and ate meats less frequently.

-Ovens were used instead but they were expensive to construct so they were used in large households and bakeries only.
+Large open-hearth ovens were commonly used when cooking food, but they were expensive to construct so they were only used in wealthy households and bakeries.

 There were communities that shared ownership of an oven for essential bread baking.
 Mostly the food was prepared using stew-pots.

-In a typical meal at a King’s table, the first course of food consisted of a stuffed chicken, a quarter of stag and a loin of veal which were covered in pomegranate seeds, sugar plums and sauce.
+In a typical meal at a King’s table, the first course may have consisted of a stuffed chicken, a quarter of stag, and a loin of veal which were covered in pomegranate seeds, sugar plums, and sauce.

-There was a huge pie surrounded by smaller pies forming a crown.
+There could have been a huge pie surrounded by smaller pies forming a crown.
 Each pie contained meat containing a whole roe deer, chicken, pigeons, and rabbit covered with saffron and cloves.

-A jelly was served representing the crests of the guests, cream covered with fennel seeds, cheese in slices and strawberries and plum stewed in rose water.
+Jelly was served to represent the crests of the guests, cream covered with fennel seeds, cheese in slices, and strawberries and plum stewed in rose water.

 The last course consisted of fruits and sweet potatoes.